 The first consideration is to accurately determine your irrigation reliance.
 If your system is in Northern Sweden your irrigation reliance will be much lower than that of Dubai.
 This document assumes a reasonably high reliance on irrigation which is typically the case.
 Areas with a low reliance on irrigation are normally places that are not well suited for golf in the first place due to the poor weather conditions.
 It should be noted that even areas that are cold and rainy for much of the year can have very hot and dry summers, so don’t be fooled.
 If the season is short your clientele will have high expectations when the weather is good.

 There are several choices that need to be made that directly affect the budget and design.
 In an effort to simplify these choices we have assigned a One (*) to Five (*****) Star Rating to each category.
-Based on the rating level where you want your course belong in the marketplace these ratings may help.
+Based on the rating level where you want your course belongs in the marketplace these ratings may help.
 If you think you will have a Five-Star golf course with a Two or Three Star irrigation system you are kidding yourself.
 It may work for a while right after grow-in, but sooner than later you will pay the price.

 Cost Saving Percentage

 Unfortunately, cuts in the irrigation investment come with a price in reduced efficiency and playability of the golf course.
-We have included in the Matrix an Efficiency Loss Percentage and a Playability Loss Percentage were applicable to help you quantify the long-term effects of the cuts you are considering prior to making them.
+We have included in the Matrix an Efficiency Loss Percentage and a Playability Loss Percentage applicable to help you quantify the long-term effects of the cuts you are considering prior to making them.

 Efficiency Loss Percentage